Photo by Hayley Banks.

 Liz Cooper has a passion for learning and it is vital to her that visitors to her exhibitions are entertained, challenged, educated and invited to think.
 Liz has a background in contemporary art and textiles.
 She chooses to work with artists whose concepts and ideas matter to hers, and strives to develop and present projects that are s not only of importance to everyone involved, but also has the potential to reach a wide audience.
 Liz is excited by curating contemporary craft, and deeply interested in the inevitability of change and how artists respond.
 The core of what Liz does is to present intriguing and thought-provoking ideas that are explored through the work of artists who also engage with process and materials.
 (With sincere thanks to Bridget Macklin for drafting this statement.)

-Liz is the curator of “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and which is touring until November 2017.
+- “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and toured to seven other venues until November 2017.

 “Beauty is the First Test”, a group craft exhibition created for Pump House Gallery in 2012 and touring til 2014 at R-Space, Lisburn, Northern Ireland; The National Centre for Craft & Design (NCCD); Bilston Craft Gallery; Platform Gallery, Clitheroe; and National Craft Gallery, Kilkenny, Ireland.
 The exhibition included new furniture and film commissions to support case studies of five makers, plus nine other artists.